zhumakhan/RummySimulator/README.md

-# 361 Fall 2019, Homework 1

-This is a starter Java project for Homework 1.
-The assignment has two problems: key word in context and a card game similar to rummy.
-A description of each of the problems is given below.

-Note that, in addition to this file, the project contains many hints and explanations in the form of javadoc comments.
-You can use the command `mvn javadoc:javadoc` to compile the javadoc to HTML.

-*Clone* this repository and import to your IDE to get started.

 ## Problem 1 Key Word in Context

 The goal of the Key Word in Context (KWIC) problem is to build a special kind of index for a document.
 KWIC is often used as an example problem in software engineering.
 Parnas treats this problem at length in the article ['On the criteria to be used in decomposing systems into modules'](https://dl.acm.org/citation.cfm?id=361623).